aleclara95/vendomatic-backend/README.md

 `docker-compose -f docker-compose.prod.yml up -d --build`

 which uses the `docker-compose.prod.yml` file as a source of configuration, and sets up an nginx instance.

+To terminate the program you can run `docker-compose -f docker-compose.prod.yml down`.

 You must also define a `.env.prod` file.
 You can build one based upon the `.env.template` file located in this repository.